Lifting the lid on sandalwood

 Perhaps best known for its sweet, rich scent, sandalwood has a darker side.
 One of smuggling, kidnap and intrigue.

 Sandalwood has been coveted for millennia, forming the main stay of rituals across much of Asia where it’s burnt for incense.
-It also finds its way into Western consumer products, such as fine fragrance, cosmetics and flavours.
+It also finds its way into Western consumer products, such as fine fragrances, cosmetics and flavours.

 Its popularity is perhaps most unrivalled in India, where Indian sandalwood (Santal album) is indigenous.
 The sandalwood tree is special in that it only grows parasitically, latching onto the roots of several different plants as it grows.
 Usually a tree in the wild will need around 25 years to develop the valuable heartwood in the centre of the trunk and therefore be mature enough for harvest.
 With its value ever increasing, it’s often viewed in India to be an excellent investment; like gold or property, it never goes down.